 If you have come across these birds, you may well have wondered “What is a Quaker parrot?”

-A Quaker parrot is a medium sized parrot that comes from South America, and they can live for 30 years or even longer in captivity.
+A Quaker parrot also known as a monk parakeet is a medium sized bird that comes from South America, and they can live for 30 years or even longer in captivity.

 This parrot species has a variety of different names, including Quaker parakeets, monk parrots, and monk parakeets.
 Their Latin name is Myiopsitta monachus.